What Is A Caffeine Crash? Plus, 4 MD Tips To Prevent It From Happening

 How to eliminate a caffeine crash.

-1. Eat a gut-supporting diet that balances blood sugar levels.
+Eat a gut-supporting diet that balances blood sugar levels.

-2. Gradually taper off caffeine.
+Gradually taper off caffeine.

 To minimize these side effects, I taper my clients off of caffeine.
-Switching to half-regular and half-decaf, then gradually moving into 100% decaf over the course of three to seven days makes the withdrawal process less painful.
-If symptoms reappear during withdrawal that are simply too much to bear, I will have a patient add back a small amount of caffeine and slowly continue the taper.
-The same goes for caffeine-rich sodas.
+Switching to half-regular and half-decaf, then gradually moving into 100% decaf over the course of three to seven days makes the weaning process more bearable.
+If side effects appear that are simply too much to handle, I will have the individual add back a small amount of caffeine and slowly continue the taper.
+The same goes for all caffeine-rich beverages, including sodas.

-3. Set a daily caffeine cutoff time.
+Set a daily caffeine cutoff time.

 Poor sleep ranks high on the reasons people over-rely on caffeine and experience caffeine crashes.
 Not getting enough sleep can affect nearly everything, including reducing insulin sensitivity and increasing unwanted weight.
 I've written about how poor quality sleep can affect gut health, and you're also more prone to suboptimal immune response when you don't sleep well.